lazee/premonition/README.md

 ## Features

- * Highly customizable
+ * Highly customizable (Create your own styles and templates easily)
- * Non-intrusive - Content are rendered as block-quotes by any other parser
+ * Non-intrusive - Content are presented as block-quotes by any other renderer.
  * Easy to install
- * Comes with a stylesheet (Sass/Css) you can embed onto your site.
+ * Comes with a stylesheet (Sass/Css) and templates for rendering typical information boxes.
+ * Support for both Kramdown and RedCarpet.

 ## Requirements

  * Jekyll 3.7.x or higher

- If you want to use the default template and stylesheet, you should also add Font Awesome to your site.
+ * FontAwesome 4.x (If you are using the default template and styles)

 ## Installation

-Add the following line to your `Gemfile` inside your Jekyll project.
-It should look something like this, depending on your Jekyll version:
+Add the following line to your `Gemfile`:

 ```
 group :jekyll_plugins do